David Shields: Academic appointments

+Efforts in writing and film

-Shields's debut novel, Heroes, about a Midwestern sportswriter's fascination with a college basketball player, was published by Simon & Schuster in 1984.
-From 1985 to 1988, he was a visiting assistant professor at St. Lawrence University in Canton, NY.
-In 1989, Knopf published Shields's second novel, Dead Languages, a semi-autobiographical novel about a boy growing up with a severe stutter.
-Dead Languages is a work of fiction, but it incorporates significantly larger shards of reality than Shields's first book, marking the initial phase of Shields's transition toward nonfiction, which would ultimately lead him to employ the literary collage and ‘anti-novel’ forms for which he is most well-known.
+Shields's debut work of fiction, Heroes: A Novel, about a Midwestern sportswriter's fascination with a college basketball player, was published by Simon & Schuster in 1984.
+In 1989, Knopf published Shields's second fictional work, Dead Languages: A Novel, a semi-autobiographical novel about a boy growing up with a severe stutter.
+Dead Languages is a work of fiction, but it incorporates significantly larger shards of reality than Shields's first book, marking the initial phase of Shields's transition toward nonfiction, which would ultimately lead him to employ the literary collage and 'anti-novel' forms for which he is most well-known.

-In 1992, his novel-in-stories, Handbook for Drowning, was published by Knopf.
-In 1996, Shields became a faculty member in the Warren Wilson College low-residency MFA Program for Writers, a position he still holds.
-That same year, his fourth book, Remote: Reflections on Life in the Shadow of Celebrity, Shields's first work of literary collage, was published by Knopf.
+In 1992, his Handbook for Drowning: A Novel in Stories, was published, by Knopf.
+Shields's Remote: Reflections on Life in the Shadow of Celebrity, published by Knopf that same year, was his fourth book, and first work of literary collage.

-Between 1997 and 2009, Shields published five books: Black Planet: Facing Race During an NBA Season (Random House, 1999), a finalist for the National Book Critics Circle Award and PEN USA award; Baseball Is Just Baseball: The Understated Ichiro (TNI Books, 2001), which achieved bestseller status in Japan; Enough About You: Notes toward the New Autobiography (Simon & Schuster, 2002); Body Politic: The Great American Sports Machine (Simon & Schuster, 2004); and The Thing About Life Is That One Day You'll Be Dead (Knopf, 2008), a New York Times bestseller.
-In 2001, Shields became a visiting instructor at the Bread Loaf Writers’ Conference and has taught there ever since.
+Between 1997 and 2009, Shields published five books: Black Planet: Facing Race During an NBA Season (1999), with Random House, a finalist for the National Book Critics Circle Award and PEN USA award; Baseball Is Just Baseball: The Understated Ichiro (2001), with TNI Books, which might have achieved bestseller status in Japan; Enough About You: Notes toward the New Autobiography (2002), with Simon & Schuster; Body Politic: The Great American Sports Machine (2004), with Simon & Schuster; and The Thing About Life Is That One Day You'll Be Dead (2008), with Knopf, a New York Times bestseller.

 In 2010, Shields's tenth book, Reality Hunger: A Manifesto, was published by Knopf.
-In Vanity Fair, Elissa Schappell called Reality Hunger an “arousing call to arms for all artists to reject the laws governing appropriation, obliterate the boundaries between fiction and nonfiction, and give rise to a new modern form for a new century.”
-Reality Hunger was recently named one of the 100 most important books of the 2010s by LitHub.
+In Vanity Fair, Elissa Schappell called Reality Hunger a "rousing call to arms for all artists to reject the laws governing appropriation, obliterate the boundaries between fiction and nonfiction, and give rise to a new modern form for a new century."
+In 2019, Lithub named Reality Hunger one of the 100 most important books of the 2010s.
 In 2011, Norton published The Inevitable: Contemporary Writers Confront Death, an anthology Shields co-edited with Brad Morrow.
 In 2012, New Harvest published Jeff, One Lonely Guy, a collage co-written by Shields, Jeff Ragsdale, and Michael Logan.
-Later that year, an anthology co-edited by Shields and Matthew Vollmer, Fakes: An Anthology of Pseudo-Interviews, Faux-Lectures, Quasi-Letters, “Found” Texts, and Other Fraudulent Artifacts, was published by Norton.
+Also in that year, Fakes: An Anthology of Pseudo-Interviews, Faux-Lectures, Quasi-Letters, "Found" Texts, and Other Fraudulent Artifacts (2012), an anthology co-edited by Shields and Matthew Vollmer, was published by Norton.

 In 2013, Knopf published How Literature Saved My Life, a blend of confessional criticism and cultural autobiography.
-Also in 2013, Simon & Schuster published Salinger, an “oral biography” of J.D.
-Salinger by Shields and Shane Salerno.
+Also in 2013, Shields and screenwriter and Salinger documentarian Shane Salerno presented Salinger, published by Simon & Schuster, an "oral biography" of J.D.
+Salinger.
 Salinger was a New York Times bestseller and has been translated into more than a dozen languages.